anishamalde/CoderDojo/README.md

 1. Create a folder with a short description of the Kata as its name
 2. Create a `question.md` file outlining the problem, answer and test cases
+3. If possible add a test file for your solution

 ### Adding a solution